 Decimal to Hexadecimal using Bitwise, Bit Shift Operations in Java

-Hexadecimal uses the positional base system of 16, where each digit can represent four binary digits (bits).
-Taking a look at the documentation you will see that a Java integer is able to hold a 32bit signed, two’s complement value between -2^31 and 2^31-1.
-These two findings allow us to deduce that the smallest and largest integer numbers can be represented in a maximum of 8 hexadecimal positions.
-The discussed two’s compliment is a widely used scheme within computing, using the most significant bit to determine if the value is negative or not.
-To convert a negative number to and from a two’s complement representation, a simple inversion of each binary bit and addition by one needs to take place.
-With this knowledge we can now go about implementing the solution found below.
+Hexadecimal uses a positional base-16 system, where each digit can represent four binary digits (bits).
+Taking a look at the documentation, you will see that a Java integer is able to hold a 32-bit signed, two’s complement value between -2^31 and 2^31-1.
+These observations allow us to deduce that the smallest and largest integer values can be represented using a maximum of eight hexadecimal digits.
+The two’s complement representation is a widely used scheme in computing, using the most significant bit to determine if the value is negative.
+To convert a negative number to and from a two’s complement representation, a simple inversion of each binary bit followed by an addition of one is required.
+With this knowledge, we can now implement the solution shown below.

 Decimal to Hexadecimal